Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Results and Discussion

 resolution and CNR were computed.
 Figure~\ref{FRC} shows FRC curves for both approaches.
 The general trend for both approaches is that increasing the number of speckle image pairs shifts the FRC curve to the right, indicating improved spatial resolution.

 Figure~\hyperref[comparisongraph]{\ref*{comparisongraph}a} plots the FRC-computed spatial resolution, as a function of speckle image pairs used to reconstruct the dark-field and phase-shift images using GF-MIST and RV-MIST.
 Figure~\hyperref[comparisongraph]{\ref*{comparisongraph}b} does the same but with the computed CNR.
 The dark field spatial resolution of RV-MIST approximately lags behind GF-MIST by two speckle image pairs.
-That is, the spatial resolution of the RV-MIST-retrieved dark-field image using four speckle image pairs is equivalent to that of GF-MIST using only two pairs.
-Similarly, RV-MIST with six pairs yields the same resolution as GF-MIST with four.
+For example, the dark field image retrieved from GF-MIST with four pairs yields comparable resolution to that obtained from RV-MIST using six.
 This is particularly noteworthy, as it suggests that comparable image quality can be achieved with reduced sample X-ray exposure.

 Regarding the phase shift, the resolution of GF-MIST is approximately one pixel lower than that of RV-MIST.
-This is because computing terms such as $\alpha_3\nabla_\perp^2I_R$ and $\nabla_\perp\alpha_3\cdot\nabla_\perp I_R$ in the correction factor $g_2$ (Eq.~eqref{pavlovextend}), for reasons mentioned previously, amplifies noise.
+This is because computing terms such as $\alpha_3\nabla_\perp^2I_R$ and $\nabla_\perp\alpha_3\cdot\nabla_\perp I_R$ in the correction factor $g_2$ (Eq.~\eqref{pavlovextend}), for reasons mentioned previously, amplifies noise.
 For the same reasons, the CNR for the GF-MIST-retrieved dark-field images is up to $\sim10$ times greater than RV-MIST using the same number of speckle imaging pairs, and slightly below RV-MIST for the phase-shift images.

 While we demonstrate GF-MIST's superior dark-field performance over RV-MIST in this manuscript, this result corresponds to the ideal case for GF-MIST--namely, a low-attenuating sample.
-Evidently, there will be cases in which RV-MIST outperforms GF-MIST, and even cases where earlier versions of MIST, such as those proposed by \citet{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020} and \citet{Alloo:22}, may outperform both RV- and GF-MIST.
+Evidently, there will be cases in which RV-MIST outperforms GF-MIST, and even cases where earlier versions of MIST, such as those proposed by \citet{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020} and \citet{Alloo_Paganin_Morgan_Kitchen_Stevenson_Mayo_Li_Kennedy_Maksimenko_Bowden2022}, may outperform both RV- and GF-MIST.
 Although earlier variants of MIST rely on stronger assumptions, they are mathematically simpler to solve, which can affect the stability and, consequently, the quality of the retrieved images.
 It would be valuable for future work to investigate the performance of RV-MIST, GF-MIST, and earlier variants across different types of samples, including highly attenuating specimens or those with hierarchical structures that vary rapidly in space.